How to get over him for good, and move on

 remove yourself from his clique

-Yeah, I know – it sucks.
+Yeah, I know – this one sucks.
 You sustained mutual friendships beyond the relationship with those he also interacts, hangs out with and uses as a support system.
-The problem is there can be tension from making that divide between friendship and relationship, which can cause sticky situations on both ends.
+The problem is dividing formed friendships within a relationship, which can cause sticky situations on both ends.

-I’m not saying these friendships aren’t real and can’t last, but when there are constant ties to that residual connection of a previous relationship it can make the moving on process that much more difficult.
+I’m not saying these friendships aren’t real and can’t last, but when outside parties are forced into a position to take sides or prioritize one over the other, it can make the moving on process that much more difficult.

 Stop worrying about what you could have done, should have said, wanted to do but couldn’t, or meant to say but didn’t.
-Stop trying to change what is and accept where the relationship has brought you to this point.
+Stop trying to change what is and accept where the relationship is at this point.

 A break up is not the time to spend overthinking the past, it’s the start to learning from your mistakes and creating a better environment for your next relationship.
 You owe it to the next person who comes into your life – to not string along negative energy from the previous guy.